pixelbart/helpful/readme.txt

 For the code editor you need at least version 4.9 of WordPress.
 Without this version, a text field will be displayed instead of the editor.
 The editor is used for custom CSS.

+= I'm a programmer, can I help? =

+Sure.
+Helpful is now also available on [Github](https://github.com/pixelbart/helpful).
+I will always update the code first and fix issues with Codacy.
+You are always welcome to help.
+Forke Helpful and start bullying!

 == Changelog ==

 = 3.1.0 =
-* The plugin is now additionally hosted on Github and errors are detected using Codacy.
+* The plugin is now additionally hosted on Github and issues are detected using Codacy.
-* The code has been rewritten and more comments added.
+* The code has been rewritten and comments are added.
+* Fixed major issues using Codacy and a lot of coffee.

 = 3.0.11 =
 * When registering the feedback some variables were still set to true.
 Therefore the feedback could be found when creating URLs.
 This is no longer the case.